xoanmm/log-stream-filter/README.md

        --log-group value, -n value                   log group name on which all logStreams will be obtained and will apply the filtering (default: "my-lo-group")
        --log-stream-filter value, -l value           filter to apply on logStreams name to retrieve eventLogs or not (default: "service-name-1")
        --log-stream-filter-position value, -f value  position in which to apply the log-stream-filter in the logStreams of the logGroup by splitting by the character / (Example of logStreamGroup: log-group/log-stream-group-prefix/ccc7b271-83ee-4487-b8f0-4246ce2d90ad) (default: 1)
+       --search-term-search, -t                      Indicates if a specific term should be searched for in the logStreams (default: false)
+       --term-to-search value, -T value              Term used to filter each of the messages found in the logStreams (default: " ")
        --aws-profile value, -a value                 aws-profile to use for credentials (default: "my-profile") --aws-region value, -r value                  aws region to use for call operations to aws sdk (default: "us-east-1") --path value, -p value                        path where to store the logs (default: "/tmp/")